Random Ensembles of Lattices from Generalized Reductions: Constructions From Number Fields

 A very important caveat to the previous lemma is the fact that there must exist an infinite number of primes $p$ such that the construction above is possible.
 This follows from Chebotarev's density theorem (e.g. \cite{Algebraic1}{ Cor.
 13.6, p.
 547}), which implies that the natural density $\delta$ of primes that split completely in $K$ is positive (indeed, one has $0 < \delta \leq 1/n!$).

 \begin{rmk} Very similarly, it is possible to prove that the constructions in \cite{ConsAOggier} are non-degenerate. \end{rmk}

 Suppose that $K$ contains $r(K)$ roots of unity.
 Let $\mu$ be a root of unity contained in $\mathcal{O}_K$.
 It follows that $\left\| \sigma(\mu \xx )\right\| = \left\| \sigma(\xx )\right\|$ (e.g. \cite[Lem.
 3.1]{Autissier}).
 Therefore, each $\Lambda$ constructed as in Definition \ref{def:con2} contains at least $r(K)$ minimal vectors and we automatically obtain the density $r(K)(1-\varepsilon)/2^{nt}$ (this argument was used by Venkatesh \cite{Venkatesh} to prove that cyclotomic lattices ($\mathbb{Z}[\mu]$-lattices where $\mu$ is a root of unity) achieve density $m(1-\varepsilon)/2^{2\phi(m)}$).
 For $t$-dimensional $\mathcal{O}_K$ lattices, however, there is a loss of a linear factor of $t$ in the enumerator.
 Nevertheless, we can improve the following density up to that of Corollary \ref{cor:betterCyclotomic}, using a method by Rogers \cite{Rogers}, recently employed in \cite{Vance} to quaternionic lattices.
 The basic idea is to apply to Theorem \ref{thm:AverageEnsembleGeneral}, rather than indicator function of a ball, to a bounded-support function that allows us to analyze the generalized densities of the ensemble.
-After ensuring the existence of a lattice with good generalized densities, it is possible to apply standard linear transformations (see e.g. \cite[Thm.
-2.2]{Vance}) in order to ensure the existence of a lattice with good \textit{packing density}.
+After ensuring the existence of a lattice with good generalized densities, it is possible to apply standard linear transformations to such a lattice (see e.g. \cite[Thm.
+2.2]{Vance}) in order in order to transform it into a lattice with good \textit{packing density}.

 \mbox{} \\ \textit{Proof of Corollary \ref{cor:betterCyclotomic}:} .
-For $\Lambda_0 \subset \mathcal{O}_K^t$ let the $i$-th successive minima of $\Lambda_0$ (over $K$) be the smallest $i$-such that the ball $B_r^{nt}$ contains the canonical embedding of $i$ linearly independent vectors (over $K$).
+For $\Lambda_0 \subset \mathcal{O}_K^t$ let the $i$-th successive minima of $\Lambda_0$ (over $K$) be the smallest $i$-such that the ball $\mathcal{B}_r$ contains the canonical embedding of $i$ linearly independent vectors (over $K$).
 More formally

 Notice that $\lambda_1^K(\Lambda_0) = \lambda_1(\sigma(\Lambda_0))$ and, in general $\lambda_i^K(\Lambda_0) \geq \lambda_i(\sigma(\Lambda_0))$.
 Also, if $\xx_1,\ldots,\xx_t$ are linearly independent over $K$ and achieve the sucessive minima of $\Lambda_0$, then the embeddings $\sigma(\xx_1),\ldots, \sigma(\xx_t)$ are linearly independent and primitive in $\sigma(\Lambda_0) \subset \mathbb{R}^{nt}$.
 Now let $f:\mathbb{R}^{nt} \to \mathbb{R}$ be the following function with limited support: